 Ben Garber Interviews Alessandro Holzapfel of LSU

 2018 Washington DC Recap and Schedule

-The 2018 FDRS Annual Conference will be held at the Crystal Gateway Marriott, 1700 Jefferson Davis Highway, Arlington, Virginia, during September 14-18, 2018.
+The 2018 FDRS Annual Conference was held at the Crystal Gateway Marriott, 1700 Jefferson Davis Highway, Arlington, Virginia, during September 14-18, 2018.
 Ron Rainey, VP Logistics, and I had the chance to tour the hotel in February.
 This Marriott is perfectly situated minutes from Washington, D.C. and less than one mile from Reagan National Airport, with an interior corridor connecting you to the Crystal City Metro.
 Attractions such as Pentagon 9/11 Memorial, Pentagon City Mall, Arlington National Cemetery, Iwo Jima Memorial, Old Town Alexandria, US Capitol, White House, National Mall and Nationals Park are only a few Metro stops away!
-I am sure you will find it an excellent venue for any type of entertainment you seek.
+I am sure you found it an excellent venue for any type of entertainment you seek.

-The Food Marketing Challenge will occur on Saturday prior to the formal conference.
+The Food Marketing Challenge occured on Saturday prior to the formal conference.
 Dr. Lurleen Walters and Dr. Elizabeth Canales are arranging an excellent and challenging case for this team competition.
 I encourage each of you to register a team.
 It is like no other competition and really challenges the students.
 Besides, there are cash awards for the top three teams.